Mechareivax/100-days-of-code/log.md

 ### Day 1 September 20, 2018

 Worked at my day job from 11am to 9pm, and then went to grab food, so I ended up getting home and sitting down at around 11pm.
 Even so, I was able to work on some FreeCodeCamp stuff from about 11:20pm to 12:50am.
 Not straight through, but more focused than I thought I'd be considering I'm all the way exhausted from work.
 Now to bed so I can serve more tomorrow.
 Hopefully not for too much longer!

 **Worked on:** FCC exercises

 **Feeling:** Tired

+### Day 2 September 21, 2018

+Completed another hour of classwork and jumped onto FCC to get through a few challenges.
+Is that what they're called?
+I don't remember.
+This is before work, so I feel like I did something I want and need to do before I'm about to spend my night doing something that I desparately don't want, but unfortunately need to do.
+Looking forward to learning databases.
+I feel like that's gonna be a big milestone.

+**Worked on:** Classwork and FCC exercises

+**Feeling:** Accomplished